-This activity class is for the purpose of investment in the management and delivery of renewing and improving infrastructure to support public transport services.
+This activity class is for the purpose of investment in new infrastructure and the management, renewal and improvement of existing infrastructure, that supports public transport services.
 It is expected that funding in this activity class will be used to invest in projects that reflect the priorities of this GPS, including a rapid transit network in Auckland and upgrades to rail in the lower North Island.
+It is also expected funding will be used to deliver the National Ticketing Solution to improve the efficiency of public transport.
+Funding for upgrading, maintaining, or operating Public Transport Authorities' ticketing systems should only be approved if they are actively working towards delivering, transitioning, or operating the National Ticketing Solution in partnership with the NZTA.